 Ocala Fire Rescue is amending protocols and procedures to align with Coronavirus (COVID-19) prevention standards recommended by the Center for Disease Control (CDC).
 To ensure social distancing and minimize unnecessary interactions, the following measures will be in effect immediately.

-Ocala Fire Rescue's administration building, the Ocala Fire Museum, and all seven fire station are closed to the public.
+All seven fire station remain closed to the public.

 Fire incident report requests:

 - By phone, Monday through Friday between 8 a.m. and 4:30 p.m., 352-629-8306